ntbs1798/big-data-tools-docker-image/README.md

 ---
 ## INCEPTION:
 * The reason why I built this project is to deploy my own big-data-tools for personal data handling, and I will be no longer need to use the Cloudera or Hortonworks Sandbox for these tools.
+Also, I can myself update and config the newest version of hadoop, spark, kafka, hive, etc

 ---
 ## STEP TO BUILD: